bhavinmoriya/YouTubeNotes/oxford.md

 ### Solution:

-To determine for which values of \( \theta \) the system of equations is solvable, we need to analyze the determinant of the coefficient matrix.
+To determine for which values of \( \theta \) the system of equations is solvable, we analyze the determinant of the coefficient matrix.
 The system is solvable if and only if the determinant of the coefficient matrix is non-zero.

 The coefficient matrix \( A \) is: